prrvchr/SQLiteOOo/README.md

 ## Requirement:

-[SQLite JDBC][11] is a database written in Java.
-Its use requires the [installation and configuration][12] in LibreOffice / OpenOffice of a **JRE version 11 or later**.
-I recommend [Adoptium][13] as your Java installation source.
+The SQLiteOOo extension uses the jdbcDriverOOo extension to work.
+It must therefore meet the [requirement of the jdbcDriverOOo extension][12].

-This extension cannot be installed together with the [HyperSQLOOo][14] extension.
-It's one or the other, but at the moment they can't work together.
+This extension cannot be installed together with the [HyperSQLOOo][13] extension.
+It's one or the other, but at the moment they can't work together (see [issue #156471][14]).

-If you are using **LibreOffice on Linux**, then you are subject to [bug 139538][15].
-To work around the problem, please **uninstall the packages** with commands:
-- `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
-- `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

-OpenOffice and LibreOffice on Windows are not subject to this malfunction.
+**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
+To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
+**Tools -> Options -> Base drivers -> Embedded SQLite Driver -> View log -> System Info**
+If outdated packages appear, you can update them with the command:
+`pip install --upgrade <package-name>`

 ___